tomanistor/osprey/README.md

 ## Why?
 Well, first I personally did not need the blog features of the theme, so I removed them.
-Though the original theme already is performance-tuned, I decided to improve it further.
-As a result, stripping down the theme to the minimum of needed resources enabled me to get a PageSpeed score [of 100 *on desktop* and 99~100 *on mobile*](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fkdevo.github.io).
-After optimizing, I added some other functionality in a modular way [as outlined below](#features).
+Though the original theme already is performance-tuned, I decided to improve it further which enabled me to get a PageSpeed score [of 100 *on desktop* and 99~100 *on mobile*](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fkdevo.github.io).
+After optimizing, I added some other functionality in a modular way [as outlined below](#the-taste-features).

 Finally, I decided to publish it so that others with a similar use-case might profit from it, too.

-## The "taste" (features)
+## The "Taste" (Features)

-### :negative_squared_cross_mark: Light: **Removed** features
+### :low_brightness: Light: **Removed** features

 The following features of the original theme have been **removed** in order to make it more lightweight: